7 tips for avoiding house sitting disasters

 It’s easy to forget these questions at handover, so again put them on your checklist if appropriate.

 On arrival at the property and especially in the case of cats, ask the owners if the pets ever roam from the property or disappear overnight or even longer.
+Check whether the grounds are secure and ask if pets have ever escaped.
 If the answer is yes, it could save a lot of panic by knowing this in advance.
 I once had a rural semi-feral cat who would happily go off for two or three days at a time before returning for some attention!

 If a pet does go unexpectedly missing while in your care, then act as you would with your own pets.
 Check with neighbors, call the local vets to see if they have any unknown injured pets and put notices up in the neighborhood.